IngeborgArdoe/training/foundation_english/exercise-08.md

   ![oppg8fig2.JPG](media/oppg8fig2.JPG)
 6. OPTIONAL EXERCISE: Create a new task "Copy Document to Clipboard as File" equivalent to "Copy Mail to Clipboard as Mail Message".
 Publish it.
    *Guidance: The task should take Documents as input and should create General Files.
 Make it available through an Event with Menu item = Copy.*
-7. OPTIONAL EXERCISE: Add Delete and Paste to the Ribbon.
+7. OPTIONAL EXERCISE: Add Delete and Paste/Copy to the Ribbon.
-   Guidance: Create two new Tab Sections under Context Tab Group "Document" and Tab "Document Management": Tab Section "Manage" for Delete and Tab Section "Clipboard" for Paste.
+   Guidance: Create two new Tab Sections under Context Tab Group "Document" and Tab "Document Management": Tab Section "Manage" for Delete and Tab Section "Clipboard" for Paste/Copy to Clipboard.
 Recall symbols and enabling conditions.*

 The next thing for you to make is the functionality for sending e-mail to contact persons and store them as «Mail».
 This exercise is again optional, but we recommend you to at least browse through it and look at the solution.